SeleniumHQ/seleniumhq.github.io/docs_source_files/content/getting_started/html-runner.en.md

 * Combination of releases of geckodriver / firefox /
 selenium-html-runner matters.
 There might be a software compatibility matrix somewhere.
-* selenium-html-runner runs only Test Suite (not Test Case - what is for example an export from Monitis Transaction Monitor).
+* selenium-html-runner runs only Test Suite (not Test Case - for example an export from Monitis Transaction Monitor).
 Be sure you comply with this.
 * For Linux users with no DISPLAY - you need to start html-runner with Virtual display (search for xvfb)